TSCA Reform Center

 when customers tried to freeze their credit.
 Reports also indicate that the company's social media team directed consumers to a dummy site set up by a security researcher.
 According to the researcher, the use of a generic URL indicates that Equifax was insufficiently prepared to respond to a breach (the company's website is equifaxsecurity2017.com, while the researcher's site was securityequifax207.com).

-Reaction has been strong, and continues to gain momentum.
+and continues to gain momentum.
 A business coalition that includes the National Retail Federation and nine other associations sent

 to congressional leaders on September 12, 2017, urging prompt action on federal data breach legislation.
 The FTC's probe comes shortly after Acting Chair Maureen Ohlhausen received a